 Addition and Subtraction Games

-Zeus on the Loose – This game is super fun and it’s a game we take camping and play with other grown-ups too.
-Thus game is definitely not just math practice for kids; it’s a favorite family game.
+Zeus on the Loose – This game is super fun.
+We take it camping and play with other grown-ups too.
+It is definitely not just math practice for kids; it’s a favorite family game.

 This math-centered card game nurtures quick addition skills as you try to get Mount Olympus (the discard pile) to reach 100 and steal Zeus.